The Foundations of Decay: Commercial performance

 "The Foundations of Decay" debuted at number 132 on the Billboard Global 200.
-In the United States, "The Foundations of Decay" received 497,000 streams and 1,900 digital sales within a few hours of release.
+In the United States, "The Foundations of Decay" received 497,000 streams and sold 1,900 digital copies within a few hours of its release.
 In its first few days, it received 1.1 million radio audience impressions.
-In a Billboard readers poll on the week of its release, the song was voted by over 40% of readers as the best released that week.
-It then went on to peak at number 2 on the Bubbling Under Hot 100 chart, 7 on Hot Rock & Alternative Songs, 11 on Digital Song Sales, and 16 on Rock & Alternative Airplay.
+In a Billboard readers' poll, it was voted by over 40% of readers as the week's best song.

+It peaked at number 2 on the Bubbling Under Hot 100 chart, 7 on Hot Rock & Alternative Songs, 11 on Digital Song Sales, and 16 on Rock & Alternative Airplay.
 On the Year-End charts, "The Foundations of Decay" ranked at number 24 on the US Hot Hard Rock Songs chart.
-In the United Kingdom, the song reached number 1 on the Rock & Metal chart and number 37 on the UK Singles Chart.
-It was the band's ninth top 40 single in the country.
-Elsewhere, the song reached number 7 in New Zealand, 56 in Ireland, 80 in Australia, and 92 in Canada.
+In the United Kingdom, it reached number one on the Rock & Metal chart and number 37 on the UK Singles Chart.
+It was the band's ninth top-40 single in the country.
+Elsewhere, the song reached number 7 on the New Zealand Hot Singles Chart, 56 in Ireland, 80 in Australia, and 92 in Canada.

 Personnel

-Credits adapted from the digital liner notes.
+Credits are adapted from the digital liner notes.